pannacottaaaaa/Metacrafters-Assessments/ETH + AVAX Intermediate/Smart Contract Management/README.md

-# SimpleGame Smart Contract Project
+# Decentralized Savings and Investment Club Project

-This guide will help you set up and run the SimpleGame project locally.
+This guide will help you set up and run the Decentralized Savings and Investment Club project locally.

 ## Prerequisites